The Importance of Planning

 Planning For Work Absences

-Another area where planning is critical is in the context of work.
+Another area where planning is critical is in the context ofwork.
 Whether you are a working patient or a working caregiver of an IBD patient, you can count on some absences during the year.
-Absences can run from a surgery and recuperation period to a two-day absence every eight weeks for Remicade® infusions.
+Absences can run from a surgery and recuperation period to a one or two day absence every eight weeks for medication infusions.
 Regardless of the length or frequency of absences, under the Americans with Disabilities Act, you can be fired for absenteeism, even if you are absent due to a chronic illness.
 How can you avoid being fired?
 The answer is to take leave under the Family & Medical Leave Act (FMLA).

 The FMLA provides up to 12 weeks of unpaid leave time in a 12-month period for employers with 50 or more employees.
 Some states have less restrictive laws, providing FMLA leave for smaller employers and/or for longer periods of time.
 The catch, though, is that you have to request FMLA leave in advance; you can’t wait until it looks like you are about to get fired because you have missed a lot of work.
 Once you have FMLA leave, you cannot be fired for using it.
 This is the only protection against job termination due to absenteeism of which I am aware.